Edge optical effect as a probe of chiral topological superconductors

 Then we study the optical effect in such junctions, where the optical field illuminates the whole superconducting region.
 The edge modes are localized along both $x$- and $y$-directions, generating optical responses in $\sigma_{xx}$ and $\sigma_{yy}$, respectively. $\sigma_{yy}$ is calculated in a cylindrical geometry that is translationally invariant in the $y$-direction while forming a junction of $C=1$ QAH insulator and TSC in the $x$-direction~\cite{lian2016edgestateinduced}.
 While $\sigma_{xx}$ is calculated by setting open/periodic boundary conditions in the $y/x$-direction.
 For comparison, a $C=1$ QAH insulator cannot produce any in-gap resonance peaks~\cite{sm}.
 The numerical results of $\text{Re}[\sigma_{xx}(\omega)]$ and $\text{Re}[\sigma_{yy}(\omega)]$ for three cases in Fig.~\ref{fig3}(a)-\ref{fig3}(c) are shown in Fig.~\ref{fig3}(d)-\ref{fig3}(f), respectively.
-The $N=0$ phase has one in-gap resonance peak only in $\text{Re}[\sigma_{yy}(\omega)]$, which is originated from the chiral Andreev edge modes at the interface between $C=1$ QAH and $N=0$ SC.
+The $N=0$ phase has one in-gap resonance peak only in $\text{Re}[\sigma_{yy}(\omega)]$, which originated from the chiral Andreev edge modes at the interface between $C=1$ QAH and $N=0$ SC.
 While the chiral Andreev edge modes between $N=2$ phase and vacuum contribute to the in-gap resonance peak only in $\text{Re}[\sigma_{xx}(\omega)]$.
 The $N=1$ phase does not show a resonance peak in Fig.~\ref{fig3}(e).
-Therefore, the optical effect provide an applicable method to detect the chiral Bogoliubov edge modes configuration and hence the topological phases of the junction devices.
+Therefore, the optical effect provides an applicable method to detect the chiral Bogoliubov edge modes configuration and hence the topological phases of the junction devices.

 \emph{Experimental feasibility.} We discuss the experimental feasibility of the proposed effect.
 Firstly, we estimate the in-gap resonant frequency.
-A typical proximity induced superconducting gap is on the order of $0.1$~meV~\cite{uday2024,wang2012coexistence}, and the energy separation of the chiral Bogoliubov edge modes is about one order of magnitude smaller, namely $0.01$~meV.
+A typical proximity-induced superconducting gap is on the order of $0.1$~meV~\cite{uday2024,wang2012coexistence}, and the energy separation of the chiral Bogoliubov edge modes is about one order of magnitude smaller, namely $0.01$~meV.
 This energy corresponds to a frequency $f\approx2.4$~GHz, which is in the microwave regime.
+The typical ferromagnetic resonance frequency of a magnetic topological insulator is approximately $10$~GHz~\cite{liu2020,liu2022dynamical}, which can be tuned by an external field, allowing it to be distinguished from the optical resonance frequency of edge modes.

 Secondly, we have only considered the $\ell\gg\xi$ limit.
 When electrons are depaired by the electromagnetic field during a characteristic time scale $\ell/v_F$, where $v_F$ is the Fermi velocity of electrons in the normal state, they are nearly not scattered by disorder within a characteristic time scale $\xi/v_F$, and their momenta are conserved~\cite{xiang2022dwave}.
 MnBi$_2$Te$_4$ may fullfil this condition, where the mobility is about $2\times10^3$~cm$^{2}$/V$\cdot$s, Fermi velocity is $5.5\times10^5$~m/s, then $\ell\sim1$~$\mu$m~\cite{deng2020quantum}.
 The superconducting coherent length is of about 0.1~$\mu$m~\cite{uday2024}.
 The strong disorder scattering will change the momentum of electrons, so the optical transition would not be restricted to vertical transitions.
 Such processes will smear the in-gap resonance peak.